skyslope/skyslope-forms-widget/readme.md

 ```

 ### Custom Usage with Inline Container
-If you do not want to open a modal in your app and would instead like to customize the placement of the widget, follow the instructions below;.
+If you do not want to open a modal in your app and would instead like to customize the placement of the widget, follow the instructions below:

 To use the inline component instead of the openModal() function, you will need to add the following ss-container-inline web component to your HTML:
 ```html